13adams37/document-form/README.md

 # Form

 ## Based on Quasar framework.
-Works as Electron desktop, web or mobile application
+Works as Electron desktop application, future on web and mobile

 Application to ease form filling